 - 1. Level each side by using blocks under the tires if necessary and adjusting the front landing gear on 5th-wheels or front jack on travel trailers. - 2.
 Level the trailer from front to back using the front landing gear or front jack. - 3.
 Lower the stabilizer jacks provided with all slide out room equipped units.
 These are designed to stabilize the unit, but not to support its full weight. - 4.
 If the trailer is not leveled, it could damage the slide out room, seals and/or slide out mechanism. - 5.
-REMOVE TRAVEL LOCKS: After the unit has been leveled and stabilized you must remove the two (2) travel locks before operating the slide out room.
-There is one (1) aluminum rubber tipped rod located on each side of the slide out room.
-Small slides may only have one rod. - 6.
+REMOVE/UNLOCK TRAVEL LOCK(S): If your slide-out room is equipped with travel lock(s), you must remove or unlock the travel lock(s) before operating the slide-out room.
+This should be done once the unit has been leveled and stabilized. - 6.
 Check around the room for any obstructions such as open cabinet doors or furniture. - 7.
 You are now ready to extend the slide out room.
 Locate the slide out switch.
 Hold the switch in the "OUT" position until the room comes to a stop.
 Release the switch.